sswam/allemande/doc/README-allemande.md

 ## What is this?

-This is a work-in-progress AI software toolkit in the UNIX tradition.
+This is a work-in-progress AI toolkit and chat app.

+See the [Point Alpaca](https://github.com/pointnetwork/point-alpaca) page for info on obtaining the LLM.

 ## Screenshots